Can a submenu be managed by a menu administrator for the benefit of read-only users?

 - another administrator is making changes to the menu;

-- the centralized menu was updated by another administrator since you refreshed QAP (since v9.0.6, external menus are refreshed when you open the Settings window and, again, when you open a Shared menu in the Settings window).
+- the centralized menu was updated by another administrator since you refreshed QAP (external menus are refreshed when you open the Customize window and, again, when you open a Shared menu in the Customize window).

 Generating a shared menu

-If you want to generate a Shared menu settings file from an external application, see the structure of the favorites in a settings file: What is the structure of QAP settings (ini) file?
+If you want to generate a Shared menu settings file from an external application, see the structure of the favorites in a settings file and important instructions: What is the content of a shared menus settings file (for advanced users)?
+See also: What is the structure of QAP settings (ini) file?

-Advanced user notes: The last file modification date-time is stored in the shared ini file in the [Global] value LastModified in "yyyymmddhh24miss" format (for example "20170309224941").
-The file modification date-time in the ini file is updated only when changes are done to the content itself (shared favorites or shared menu values like name, write access, etc.), preventing reservation/release actions (modifying the file's date-time without real modifications in the content) to update the date and prompt for an unrequired reload.
+Important note: the last file modification date-time is stored in the shared ini file in the [Global] value LastModified in “yyyymmddhh24miss” format (for example “20191004224941”).
 This value should be updated if the content of a centralized shared menu file is changed outside QAP by an administrator or by an automatic process.